-Traditional folk games have played a vital role in our Vietnam culture from time to time.
+Vietnamese traditional games have played a vital role in our culture from time to time.
 They have still been very strong and magical attractions to every Vietnamese child.
 Stories about these games spread into every corner of the country; therefore, tourists should enjoy once if they desire traveling to Vietnam.

 Thanks to the Museum of Ethnology for their effort to preserve these invaluable cultural heritages, visitors and foreigners would have a chance to find out how the games were played in the past.
 Besides, for an opportunity to know more all folk games in Vietnam, you can book a Hanoi walking tours for the most authentic experience.